lauren/pick-a-color/README.md

 **Saved colors:** Saves up to 16 recently used colors.
 Colors are stored in localStorage or cookies.

-**Advanced:** Advanced tab lets users modify hue, saturation, and lightness to make any color at all.
+**Advanced:** Advanced tab lets users modify hue, saturation, and lightness to make any color their hearts desire.

 **Basic color palate:** Easy-to-use preset colors that can be lightened and darkened.